Logs¶

 You can change the Legends' grouping in the top left panel; filter the chart dots with the bottom left panel.
 Feel free to sort the table on the bottom panel to suit your needs.

-Interpreting the Logs¶
+Interpreting the Log Viewer¶

 For most users, the log viewer is primarily intended for identifying potential memory (crashes) and performance (sluggishness) issues.